Mission 19 · Stage 2

 Try it

-• Correct answers stack score — wrong resets to 0.
+• Right answers stack up your score — a wrong one sends it back to 0.

 Peek at code